-By the time summer came and my classes were released, Dalaran had reopened communication with the south.
-I had sent several letters to Uncle Maron about the plague and he had responded that he would be more comfortable if I returned to New Stormwind.
+By the time summer arrived and my classes were released, Udiria had reopened communication with the southern realm.
+I had sent several letters to Maron about the Yunai, the virus, and all of it.
+He had responded that he would be more comfortable if I returned to Stonehaven.
 I certainly contemplated the idea, but the sheer knowledge I had absorbed from Angus was enough to keep me from accepting his offer.
-When it came to target practice, I was becoming something of an expert, and I wanted to continue improving.
-I wanted to be prepared to defend the Sepher Manor if something dark like this ever came to the south.
+When it came to magic under his tutelage, I was becoming something of an expert, and I wanted to continue improving.
+I wanted to be prepared to defend the Sepher manor if something dark like this ever returned.

-So I told him I’d come home soon, but that I still had a few semesters here at Dalaran.
+So I told him I’d come home soon, but that I still had a few semesters here at the Academy.

 He reluctantly acknowledged.